AntonGrn/home-auto-ALMA/home-server/README.md

 ```

 #### Example of `automations.json`
-Below is an example of three automations illustrating the following use cases:
+Example of three automation rules illustrating the following use cases:
 1. A coffee timer that turns itself off and turns on a lamp when the timer has expired (30 min).
 2. A fan being started once the temperature reaches a specified threshold (23 C).
 3. Night lights being turned on at 20:00 (8 PM).